 The Amended Senior Credit Facility contains various covenants which restrict the Company's ability to, among other things, incur indebtedness, create liens on our assets, make investments, enter into merger, consolidation or acquisition transactions, dispose of assets (other than in the ordinary course of business), make certain restricted payments, enter into sale and leaseback transactions and transactions with affiliates, in each case subject to permitted exceptions.
 The Amended Senior Credit Facility also requires that we comply with certain financial covenants, including meeting a consolidated leverage ratio and consolidated fixed charge coverage ratio.
-The Company is in compliance with the Amended Senior Credit Facility covenants as of December 31, 2023.
+The Company has received a waiver of covenants for the period ending December 31, 2024.